alexandra-zaharia/libgcds/README.md

 ds->free(ds);
 ```

-Important notes
+**Important notes:**
-  * The return codes for the different methods should be tested (e.g. above, `item` is null if the `some_remove_operation` failed, which may occur for instance if you try to remove items from an empty data structure).
+  * The return codes for the different methods should be tested (e.g. above, `item` is null if `some_remove_operation` failed, which may occur for instance if you try to remove items from an empty data structure).
   * The data structures are dynamically allocated, and must therefore be `free`d through the provided `free` method.
   * Since the library is generic, data structures store data as `void*`.
 Therefore whatever happens to your data after it has been added to a data structure will be reflected therein.
-This is also true if you store data of type `Item` in a data structure instead of `Item*` by calling `ds->some_add_operation(ds, &item)`.
+This is also true if you store data of type `Item` rather than `Item*` in a data structure by calling `ds->some_add_operation(ds, &item)`.

 ## Examples